sqsola/ClimateWASH/README.md

 This code does the exploratory data analysis (EDA) and further analysis for Aim 1.

-### **Aim 2**
+### **Aim 2 & 3**

-Aim 1 is focused on prevalence of diarrhea in children under the age of 5 in the household and its associations with animal ownership.
+Aims 2 & 3 are focused on prevalence of diarrhea in children under the age of 5 in the household and its associations with animal ownership.

 #### Aim2_Cleaning.R